jmhammond/kbor-oer-presentation-book/README.md

 This is the sample book that I'm including for source examples in my presentation on PreText for the [KBOR OER Conference](https://www.kansasregents.org/academic_affairs/open-educational-resources/oer-conference)

+A live version of this book is residing (at least temporarily) [on my website](https://hammond.math.wichita.edu/kbor-oer/frontmatter.html).
+You can access the [generated pdf here as well](https://hammond.math.wichita.edu/kbor-oer/main.pdf).

 ## Building the Book:

 ### HTML